A model terms of reference for an assessment coordinator to be adapted

 This tool has been developed by the Child Protection Working Group as a guide and generic template for development of a desk review.

-This Guidance describes how to use the Needs Assessment tool to obtain an overview of the needs and conditions of refugees in communal settlements and their host communities.
+This Guidance describes how to use the Quick Assessment Design tool to obtain an overview of the needs and conditions of refugees in communal settlements and their host communities.
 Part I provides a general introduction to the tool and is particularly relevant for those responsible for initiating, facilitating or supporting a joint assessment.
 Part II is aimed at staff involved in the practicalities of adapting and employing tools for data collection.
 Familiarity with XLS forms is required.
 Part III provides guidance on the analysis and dissemination steps, including sharing data with partners and disseminating the assessment results to the community concerned.
 Please note this Guidance is an explanation of the Needs Assessment tool, not a comprehensive guidance on how to undertake an assessment.

-The Needs Assessment Tool and correlating Guidance is a step by step approach for UNHCR and partners to develop a standard questionnaire (Kobo form) and the correlating data collection plan.
+The Quick Assessment Design Tool and correlating Guidance is a step by step approach for UNHCR and partners to develop a standard questionnaire (Kobo form) and the correlating data collection plan.
 The Guidance (see "Needs Assessment Guidance") Part I - provides a general introduction to the tool and is particularly relevant for colleagues responsible for initiating, facilitating or supporting a joint assessment.
 Part II - is aimed at staff involved in the practicalities of adapting and employing tools for data collection.

 A model Terms of Reference for for team leader for data collection to be adapted